-In January 2020 Golden Arrow announced that it has favorably renegotiated the terms of the agreement.
-Under the new terms, Golden Arrow now has the right to earn 100% of the Project over a 74-month period, expiring in December 2024, for a total cost of US\$15,170,000.
-There is no longer a back-in retention/joint-venture option for the vendor, and the schedule of payments was greatly reduced for the initial years:
+In January 2020 Golden Arrow announced that it had renegotiated the terms of the agreement such that Golden Arrow had the right to earn 100% of the Project over a 74-month period, expiring in December 2024, for a total cost of US\$15,170,000.
+The back-in retention/joint-venture option for the vendor was removed, and the schedule of payments was reduced for the initial years.
+The agreement incorporated escalating work commitments over the first three years, including: a minimum 2,500 metre drill program in 2020 and a further minimum 2,500 metre drill program and commencement of preliminary engineering studies before the end of 2021.